raspberrypilearning/LED-flower/en/step_2.md

 ## Make your flower

 Make your flower out of paper.
-You can use the guide here for a simple flower, and also be creative with your own designs and colours!
+You can use the guide here for a simple flower.
+Be creative with your own designs and colours!

 + Fold your paper in half and in half again (this works best with a square peice of paper)